filakhtov/gentoo-use-docs/net-libs/nodejs.md

 # net-libs/nodejs

 ### debug
-Patch the `tools/install.py` script to change install path, remove optimisations and override buildtype.
+Patch the `tools/install.py` script to change install path, remove optimisations and set the build type to `Debug`.
 Pass the `--debug` option to the configure script.
+Produce (slower) binaries with additional debugging information attached.

+This flag should normally be disabled, unless there is a need to debug nodejs runtime binaries.

 ### doc
 Patch docs to remove Google fonts references and make them offline readable.
 Install developers, collaborators, releasing and API documentation into the `/usr/share/doc/nodejs-<VERSION>/html` directory.